CMIS-Lab/Paper-list-Model-Inversion-Attack/README.md

 This repository serves as a curated collection of academic papers focusing on **attack methods and defense mechanisms** in machine learning.
 Our goal is to provide researchers, practitioners, and students with a comprehensive overview of the current state-of-the-art in this critical security domain.

-## What is the model inversion attack?
+## 💡What is the model inversion attack?

 A model inversion attack is a privacy attack where the attacker is able to reconstruct the original samples that were used to train the synthetic model from the generated synthetic data set.
 (Mostly.ai)